DarienLibrary/website_content/content/_finished/tax-help/tax-help.md

 ### In-Person Appointments
 We strongly encourage you to have your returns prepared using the all-virtual filing method.

 However, for those with minimal computer skills or who can’t elicit the help of family or friends, Darien Library will be offering limited in-person appointments by which your basic information and tax documents will be entered into the “Get Your Refund” system by the same group of IRS-certified volunteers we have partnered with for years.

-Due to COVID restrictions, this service is very limited and appointments are required.
-Your return will be prepared remotely by Virtual VITA volunteers and arrangements will be made to deliver the finished return to you at a later date.
 <br />
 <br />